 In this section of my blog, I will post reviews of books that I have read that are in some way related to the criminal justice, forensic psychology, and or writing fields.
 For the most part, I plan to write book reviews on nonfiction books in these writing genres: true crime, history, biography, forensic psychology, psychology, science, medicine, and writing resources.
-I will try and post my book reviews on a regularly scheduled basis, so that you can check back at the time that is most convenient for you, and also know whether there should be a new book review posted.
+I will try and post my book reviews on a regularly scheduled basis, so that you can check back at the time that is most convenient for you.

 The same rules that apply to guest bloggers, apply to me too: